makspll/Newton-Fractals/README.txt

 	cabal install BMP
 	cabal install bytestring-strict-builder

-For non gui version for generating AWESOME fractals
+For non gui version for generating AWESOME fractals (see makefile, has to be compiled with -threaded and -O2 flags)

 	make